websites, groups and channels

 You can find most of my content on this website, but I also post some unique content on social media that I do not post here.

 The Sourdough Journey on Facebook – follow my Facebook page for informative posts and experiments.
+As of 2025, I am posting more daily and original content on this page (and Instagram) because AI is stealing everything posted on websites (like this one).

 The Sourdough Journey on YouTube – please subscribe to my YouTube channel so you will be notified of new videos.